apibtc/bitcoin/README.md

-you can post using: axios, ajax, request, request-promise, fetch, ....post to url :
+you can post using: axios, ajax, request, request-promise, fetch, ....post to url:

 EXAMPLE POST WITH AXIOS:

-var options = {headers : {'Content-Type': 'application/json'}}
+var options = { headers : { 'Content-Type': 'application/json' }};

 REGISTER EMAIL AND PASSWORD